Editorial by Industrial Quick Search

 Immersible Ultrasonic Cleaners

-The quality of cleaning depends not only on the power and precision of the ultrasonic machine but also on the kind of cleaning solution used.
-Using water alone will not help with the cleaning process.
-It is important that cleaning solutions:
+The effectiveness of cleaning relies not just on the ultrasonic machine's power and accuracy but also on the type of cleaning solution employed.
+Simply using water is insufficient for optimal results.
+It is crucial that cleaning solutions:

 • Do not attack the material being cleaned